Skip to the content.

 The parameters and values the outer function receives are:

-Crustomize will look for a folder in the working directory called crustomiez_helpers and import all .js files.
+Crustomize will look for a folder in the working directory called crustomize_helpers and import all .js files.
 Any exported function is now available as a helper.
 You can override the folder location using the --helpers/-H switch.

 The priority is this (lower number higher priority):